trustgraph-ai/trustgraph/docs/cli/tg-show-flow-state.md

 # tg-show-flow-state

-Displays the processor states for a specific flow and its associated flow class.
+Displays the processor states for a specific flow and its associated flow blueprint.

 ## Synopsis